fluencelabs/nox/README.md

 This will setup a network of one nox not connected to any other network.

-For more info about the docker image (image version flavours, environment variables, deployment examples) and documentation for nox operators, see the [README](https://github.com/fluencelabs/nox/blob/master/docker/README.md).
+For more info about the docker image see the [README](https://github.com/fluencelabs/nox/blob/master/docker/README.md).

 ## Documentation